UCSF-HMTRC/hyperpolarized_mri_book/_sources/dDNP_physics/dDNP_physics.md

 pulse sequences, and biomedical applications.

 ![polarization](polarizations.svg)

-Figure 1: The polarization of the electron and nuclear spins follow Boltzmann statistics and is only a few parts per million (ppm) at room temperature (the graph is plotted for 3.4 T, a typical polarizer magnetic field strength, and close to a clinical MR scanner field
+**Figure 1**: The polarization of the electron and nuclear spins follow Boltzmann statistics and is only a few parts per million (ppm) at room temperature (the graph is plotted for 3.4 T, a typical polarizer magnetic field strength, and close to a clinical MR scanner field